Disease Guide ·Arthritis ·2026

 Arthritis Coverage Basics

-Most policies cover arthritis diagnosis and treatment if symptoms appear after enrollment.
+Most policies cover arthritis if symptoms appear after enrollment.
 Standard 14-day illness waiting period applies.
-Some insurers impose a longer orthopedic waiting period if arthritis is secondary to hip or elbow dysplasia.
+Some impose longer orthopedic waiting periods if arthritis is secondary to hip or elbow dysplasia.
 Initial diagnostics and medications are typically covered.

 Red flag · Chronic condition